neulmc/dir-network/README.md

-# Dirichlet network for microstructure segmentatio
+# Dirichlet network for microstructure segmentation
 This is the source code of "Effective Microstructure Segmentation and Measurement Method Based on Uncertainty Estimation for Aluminum Alloy Metallographic Images".

 ### Introduction: